bdecelis/deep-whisper/README.md

 #### torch CUDA not available after install

-whisperx overwrites the CUDA torch build as a side effect.
-If `torch.cuda.is_available()` returns `False`, re-run the setup:
+`pip install deep-whisper` can overwrite the CUDA torch build in two ways:
+`silero-vad` (a required dependency) and `whisperx` (the alignment library) both declare torch dependencies that pip may resolve to a CPU-only build.

+Re-run the setup script — it detects and repairs this automatically:

 ```powershell
 python -m deep_whisper.pipeline.setup_gpu